in-the-keyhole/khs-react-course/README.md

-## Installation

-Prerequisite: Node.js needs to be installed...

-1. Clone project
-2. npm install from a command shell
-3. npm start from a command shell
-4. Browser should open on http://localhost:3000

 ## Example React Application

 This repository contains an example React application that displays movies currently at the theater.
 It was built solely as an example of using React and is not intended to be used beyond the learning experience.